f3-factory/F3com-data/views-and-templates/main.md

 ## Extending filters and custom tags

 With the F3 template engine you can also setup own expression filters like `{{ @desc,100 | crop }}` and also combine them like `{{ @desc,100 | crop,raw }}`.
-For this you just need to extend the Template class and add a method of your choice.
+Therefore you just need to register a new filter with the [filter](preview#filter) method.
 For own html tag / element handlers that could render anything you want, check out the [template->extend](template#extend) method.
 For more detailed descriptions about custom filters and how the whole templating system works, see the [extended templating](extended-templating) part of the user guide.

 <nav>
   <ul class="pager">